A kernel- and optimal transport- based test of independence between covariates and right-censored lifetimes: Alternative approaches when censoring is independent of the covariate

 \section{Alternative approaches when censoring is independent of the covariate}

-When $C$ is independent of $X$ the challenge of independence testing on right-censored data is mitigated, as it is then appropriate simply to permute the covariates in the original dataset.
-Since a permutation test can be applied to every choice of test-statistic, the remaining challenge is to find a test-statistic that measures dependency of a censored sample in a meaningful way.
-To see why we can use a standard permutation test on right censored data, we begin by stating the theorem in the uncensored case.
-We include the proof following \cite{berrettinformation} in the appendix for completeness. \begin{theorem} Let $D= \{(X_i,Y_i) \}_{i=1}^n$ be an i.i.d. sample of size $n$ with distribution $P_{XY}$ on $\mathcal X \times \mathcal Y$ equipped with some sigma algebra.
-Denote $\pi(D)=\{(X_{\pi(i)},Y_i) \}_{i=1}^n$.
-Let $\pi_1,\dots\pi_B$ be permutations sampled uniformly and independently from $S^n$.
+We are not aware of fully nonparametric methods to test independence between right-censored times and continuous covariates.
+When $C$ is independent of $X$ the challenge is mitigated, since in that case any statistic can be combined with a permutation test that permutes the covariates (see Theorem \ref{thm:permutation_test_if_independent_censoring}).
+Using that approach, this Section proposes some alternative tests in the case when $C\independent X$ that will serve as benchmarks for studying power performance of optHSIC in addition to the Cox proportional hazards likelihood ratio test.
+In Section \ref{sec:experiments} we compare the performance of these methods with optHSIC.\\ Before we propose alternative test statistics, we state formally why standard permutation tests can be used when $C \independent X$.
+We first state a Theorem on the correctness of the type 1 error rate of permutation tests without censoring.
+We include the proof following \cite{berrettinformation} in the Appendix for completeness. \begin{theorem} Let $D= (X_i,Y_i) _{i=1}^n$ be an i.i.d. sample of size $n$ from distribution $P_{XY}$ on $\mathcal X \times \mathcal Y$.
+Denote $\pi D =(X_{\pi(i)},Y_i) _{i=1}^n$.
+Let $\pi_1,\dots\pi_B$ be permutations sampled uniformly and independently from $S_n$.
 Let $H$ be any statistic of the data.
 Let $R$ be the rank of the first coordinate in the vector: